 Douro Valley Oranges

-Is still to soon for the harvest season but the Douro Valley oranges are changing their colour.
+Is still to soon for the harvest season but the Douro Valley oranges are changing their color.

 Saddest phase of Douro Valley